josh-hernandez-exe/buzz-board/README.md

 This project just uses pre-shared passwords set in the `config.json`.
 Read more in [Configurability](#Configurability) section.
 If you use the password based security in this project.
 You just have to control who know what password.
 I find this okay for the short term use of an instance of this project.

+The admin key can be set without any of the team, and visa versa.
+But if one team has a key set, all the team must have keys set.
+With the team, it's all or nothing for setting keys.

+This project also saves the pre-shared keys in local storage.
+Which is also not a very great practice.

 ## Versions
 ### Version 1.0.0